palmiyani/StayEase./README.md

-# 🏡 Airbnb Clone
+# 🏡 StayEase

-A **Full-Stack Airbnb Clone** web application that allows users to explore, book, and manage vacation rentals just like Airbnb.
+A **Full-Stack StayEase** web application that allows users to explore, book, and manage vacation rentals just like StayEase.
 Built using the **MERN Stack (MongoDB, Express.js, React.js, Node.js)** with a modern and responsive UI.

 ---